AML Compliance-as-a-Service

 KYC/CDD

-AML/KYC: Customer Due Diligence
+AML/KYC & Customer Due Diligence

 There are two parts to AML/KYC customer due diligence.
 The first part involves identity verification and screening.
 This part of AML/CFT compliance is understood well by most businesses.
 However, the second part of customer due diligence is poorly understood: risk profiling.